mcp-unity

 notify_message: Displays customizable messages in the Unity Editor, enhancing communication and feedback during AI operations.

 MCP Unity is an implementation of the Model Context Protocol for Unity Editor, allowing AI assistants to interact with your Unity projects.
-This package provides a bridge between Unity and a Node.js server that implements the MCP protocol, enabling AI agents to execute operations within the Unity Editor.
+This package provides a bridge between Unity and a Node.js server that implements the MCP protocol, enabling AI agents like Claude, Windsurf, and Cursor to execute operations within the Unity Editor.

 Features